buracchi/file-transfer-over-udp/docs/RFC/rfcs-compliance-results.md

 	</tr>
 	<tr>
 		<td>
-		<td>If the reply is an error packet then the request has been denied.
+		<td>If the reply to a read request is an error packet, then the request has been denied.
 		<td>❌
 	</tr>
 	<tr>
 		<td>
-		<td>The positive response to a read request is the first data packet for read.
+        <td>If the reply to a read request is the first data packet for read, then the request has been accepted.
 		<td>❌
 	</tr>
 	<tr>